GavrilenkoA/Tm_prediction/README.md

 ## EDA
 1. [wget_filter.ipynb](./process_data/wget_filter.ipynb): Obtaining preprocessed mass spectrometry-based data encompassing melting temperatures of 34,925 proteins from 13 model organisms.
 [Article.](https://www.nature.com/articles/s41592-020-0801-4 )

 	To ensure data quality, duplicates were eliminated.
 Additionally, proteins longer than 1,020 amino acids were excluded as the transformer model has limitations on input sequence length.

 3. [clustering.ipynb](./process_data/clustering.ipynb): The data has been categorized into three ordinal groups based on denaturation temperature.
-I have also calculated the statistical count for each category.
+I have also calculated the count distribution for each category.

 ![image](https://github.com/GavrilenkoA/Tm_prediction/assets/92908421/3b596bbb-d509-49b2-bbcb-459bedea7206)